 Stage 5 - Glen Sligachan and Elgol.
 This stage follows a sometimes wet path through wild and dramatic Glen Sligachan.
 There is an open bothy at Camasunary and it is possible to short cut the stage by following a rough track to Kilmarie from this point; it is also possible to camp wild here or at the foot of a glen further along the route.
 The final part of the stage follows a narrow and slippery path above vertical cliffs - great care is needed if completing this section as there have been fatal accidents.
 Immediately around and beyond Elgol is croftland which is generally unsuitable for wild camping.
 There is a small grocery shop in Elgol as well as a tea shop and bed and breakfast accommodation.
 Further on, at Glasnakille, there is another bed and breakfast and also wooden wigwams available for rent.
 Description and OS maps

-Stage 6 - Elgol to Torrin - this is another more straightforward stage, though the section past Keppoch is often wet.
+Stage 6 - Elgol to Torrin - this is another more straightforward stage, passing through some fields with livestock (keep dogs under close control) though the section past Keppoch is often wet.
 There are possibilities for discreet wild camping past Keppoch and near the shore before Torrin.
 The excellent Blue Shed Cafe provides coffee and cake and light meals during the summer months and there is a bed and breakfast nearby, but there is no shop in Torrin.Description and OS maps

 Stage 7 - The Cleared Villages, a fascinating walk with a path.
 Camus Malag, just after Torrin is sometimes used for wild camping and there are more discreet spots later in the walk.
 Broadford does not have a campsite, although there is a SYHA hostel and plenty of bed and breakfast accommodation.
 The Waterfront fish & chip shop is highly recommended at the end of the Trail and there are plenty of other good eating options including the Harbour Restaurant, Creelers and the Claymore.Description and OS maps